Four boxes stood in the corner of our garage.

 The mementos were evidence of memorable moments but were they treasures?

 Reading over the damaged pages, I couldn’t even remember some of the people who’d signed my “senior memories” book.
 Others I had not been in touch with for years.
 A few hadn’t been sincere in the first place.

 That younger “me” was gone.

 She’d been gone for a very long time.
 I missed her on mornings when I got out of bed with body aches, popping joints, and slowed movements.
 She’d never experienced more than a broken finger and had been relatively healthy.
-But she had issues still.
-Deep-seated emotional issues like fearfulness, self-consciousness, and insecurity.
+But she had issues still like fearfulness, self-consciousness, and insecurity.

 I’d grown over the thirty plus years.

 Not arrived but grown enough to let go of those earlier days which had been seemingly ground to dust.
 In my heart I felt that God would allow me to recall what was important for my life story.
 The rest didn’t matter anyway.

 I hugged my guys a little tighter than usual before getting on my candy apple red scooter and turning the key to start it up.
 Slipping a fragile book in the basket, so I’d have both hands free to steer, I made my way over to my parents’ house where part of my treasure was.